-This subsection 3.07.F.1 applies:
+This subsection 3.07.F.1 applies when:

 - a.
-Whenever a Nonconforming Use is replaced by a conforming use; - b.
+A Nonconforming Use is replaced by a conforming use; - b.
 A Nonconforming Structure is occupied by a conforming use; or - c.
-An existing parking facility becomes nonconforming by the adoption of this Zoning Ordinance. - (1) Whenever a building or use is enlarged in area, number of units, seating capacity, or in any other way that increases required parking, and the parking required by the new use exceeds available parking by twenty five percent (25%) or less, the building or use shall meet the applicable parking and fire lane requirements of Section 4.03 and all newly installed parking surfaces shall meet the pavement requirements of Section 4.03. - (2) Whenever a building or use is enlarged in area, number of units, seating capacity, or in any other way that increases required parking, and the parking required by the new use exceeds available parking by more than twenty five percent (25%) but equal to or less than fifty percent (50%), the building or use shall meet the applicable parking and fire lane requirements of Section 4.03 and the entire parking area, new and existing, shall meet the requirements of Section 4.03. - (3) Whenever a building or use is enlarged in area, number of units, seating capacity, or in any other way that increases required parking, and the parking required by the new use exceeds existing parking by more than fifty percent (50%), subsections 3.07.F.1.c(1) and 3.07.F.1.c(2) apply. - (4) If the expansion increases the required parking to more than ten (10) spaces, the entire parking area must be fully landscaped with islands and perimeter buffers as required in Section 4.01. - 2.
+An existing parking facility becomes nonconforming by the adoption of this Zoning Ordinance. - (1) Whenever a building or use is enlarged in area, number of units, seating capacity, or in any other way that increases required parking, and the parking required by the new use exceeds available parking on site by twenty-five percent (25%) or less, the building or use shall meet the applicable parking and fire lane requirements of subsection 4.03 and all newly installed parking surfaces shall meet the pavement requirements of subsection 4.03. - (2) Whenever a building or use is enlarged in area, number of units, seating capacity, or in any other way that increases required parking, and the parking required by the new use exceeds available parking on site by more than twenty-five percent (25%) but equal to or less than fifty percent (50%), the building or use shall meet the applicable parking and fire lane requirements of subsection 4.03 and the entire parking area, new and existing, shall meet the requirements of subsection 4.03. - (3) If the expansion increases the required parking to more than ten (10) spaces, the entire parking area must be fully landscaped with islands and perimeter buffers as required in subsection 4.01. - 2.
 Nonconforming Regarding Landscaping Requirements

-This subsection 3.07.F.2 applies:
+This subsection 3.07.F.2 applies when:

 - a.
-Whenever a Nonconforming Use is replaced by a conforming use that requires additional landscaping; - b.
+A Nonconforming Use is replaced by a conforming use that requires additional landscaping; - b.
 A Nonconforming Structure is occupied by a conforming use that requires additional landscaping; - c.
 Existing landscaping becomes nonconforming by the adoption of this Zoning Ordinance; or. - d.
-A conforming structure or use is expanded - (1) Whenever a building or use is enlarged and does not have adequate landscaping, and the enlargement is less than or equal to fifty percent (50%) by area, the building or use shall meet the applicable landscaping requirements of Section 4.01 for the enlarged area only.

-- (2) Whenever a building or use is enlarged and does not have adequate landscaping, and the enlargement is greater than fifty percent (50%) by area, the entire building and site shall meet the applicable landscaping requirements of Section 4.01.
+A conforming structure or use is expanded - (1) Whenever a building or use is enlarged and does not have adequate landscaping, and the enlargement is less than or equal to fifty percent (50%) by area, the building or use shall meet the applicable landscaping requirements of subsection 4.01 for the enlarged area only. - (2) Whenever a building or use is enlarged and does not have adequate landscaping, and the enlargement is greater than fifty percent (50%) by area, the entire building and site shall meet the applicable landscaping requirements of subsection 4.01.

-- G. Restoration of Nonconforming Structures
+G. Restoration of Nonconforming Structures

-- 1. Total or Partial Destruction
+1. Total Destruction

-- a.
-Total Destruction